Resident Physician Supervision Policy

 2. Each patient must have an identifiable and appropriately credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is responsible and accountable for the patient’s care.
 This information must be available to residents, faculty members, other members of the health care team, and patients.
 Residents and faculty members must inform each patient of their respective roles in that patient’s care when providing direct patient care.

 3. The program must demonstrate that the appropriate level of supervision is in place for all residents who care for patients.
 Supervision may be exercised through a variety of methods.
 Some activities require the physical presence of the supervising faculty member.
 For many aspects of patient care, the supervising physician may be a more advanced resident.
-Other portions of care provided by the resident can be adequately supervised by the immediate availability of the supervising faculty member or resident physician either in the institution or by means of telephone or electronic modality.
+Other portions of care provided by the resident can be adequately supervised by the appropriate availability of the supervising faculty member or senior resident physician, either onsite or by means of telecommunication technology.
 In some circumstances, supervision may include post-hoc review of resident-delivered care with feedback as to the appropriateness of that care.

 1. Residents involved in patient care are responsible ultimately to the supervising physician with immediate supervision potentially under the auspices of a more senior resident in the same specialty.